Seventh grade

-Seventh grade (or grade seven) is a year or level of education.
-The seventh grade is the eighth school year, the second or third year of middle school, and the first year of junior high school.
-Students are around 12-13 years old in this stage of education.
+Seventh grade (also 7th Grade or Grade 7) is the seventh year of formal or compulsory education in the USA.
+The seventh grade is typically the first or second year of middle school.
+In the United States, kids in seventh grade are usually around 12–13 years old.
+It is the eighth school year since kindergarten.
 Different terms and numbers are used in other parts of the world.